 We believe our nsPFA technology can provide important advantages over today's thermal modalities in creating these ablation lines.
 For example, surgeons using the CellFX System should be able to deliver faster ablations through thicker tissue than thermal modalities because of the nonthermal mechanism of action that nsPFA employs, which is not affected by heatsinks such as the blood in the heart.
 Thermal modalities are also known to have problems with char formation on electrode surfaces which can cause gaps in the ablation lines leading to treatment failure and require the char to be scraped off by the surgeon during the procedure.
 Again, this should not be an issue with nsPFA ablation given its nonthermal nature.
 Because nsPFA ablation does not impact acellular tissue, such as collagen or cartilage, our technology has the potential to offer significant safety advantages over thermal modalities by allowing surgeons to ablate near and into vessels and valves without concern of permanent damage.
 And finally, nsPFA ablation has been shown to spare nerves of any permanent damage even when treated directly, which is another concern for thermal modalities.
-We believe these advantages will be important to cardiac surgeons, so we are working with leaders in the field to develop this technology quickly.
-In May 2023, we appointed Dr. Gan Dunnington as our Chief Medical Officer, Cardiac Surgery.
+We believe these advantages will be profoundly important to cardiac surgeons treating AF, so we are working with leaders in the field to develop this technology quickly.
+In May 2023, we appointed Dr. Gan Dunnington as our Chief Medical Officer.
 Dr. Dunnington is a cardiothoracic surgeon and the Director of Cardiothoracic Surgery at St. Helena Hospital (Napa Valley).
 He specializes in minimally invasive complex cardiothoracic procedures for the treatment of AF.

 Over the last several years, we have been developing the cardiac ablation clamp from proof-of-concept to prototype, and we now have what we believe is our initial commercial design.
 The device was designed with the input of key physicians in cardiac surgery, and we believe it will offer a highly differentiated option relative to the standard of care thermal modalities.
-We plan to continue to perform the necessary device testing during 2023 and potentially into 2024 to prepare for regulatory filings, including continued preclinical testing.
-In parallel with the continued testing of the device, we have been meeting with the U.S. Food and Drug Administration (the "FDA") to discuss the regulatory requirements for a potential 510(k) clearance or other approval to market our cardiac clamp in the United States.
-These meetings were done as part of the FDA's standard Q-submission (or pre-submission) process.
-With guidance from the FDA, we have been finalizing the protocol for a preclinical study, known as a Good Laboratory Practices or "GLP" study, which would serve as the foundational support for a regulatory clearance.
-While the GLP study is unlikely to be the only testing needed for regulatory approval, we believe we are on track to file a 510(k) submission with the FDA for our cardiac clamp in the first half of 2024.
+We plan to perform the necessary device testing in 2023 to prepare for human clinical use, including continued preclinical testing.
+In parallel with the continued testing of the device, we expect to meet with the U.S. Food and Drug Administration (the "FDA") to discuss the regulatory requirements for a potential FDA clearance or approval to market our cardiac clamp in the United States.
+This will be done as part of the FDA's standard Q-submission process, also known as a pre-submission meeting.
+We expect that our first meeting on this topic with the FDA will take place in the second quarter of 2023.